hecko-yes/hecko.my.to/hecko-cannot-into-art/index.md

 additionally [oh look here's a study](https://journals.sagepub.com/doi/10.1177/0956797614535810) and it says that practice only affects up to a quarter of one's skill so even if i had magically gotten myself to practice an hour every day for years i could still have ended up worse than a teenager who just Happens To Have Talent (such as aforementioned artist friend) i've seen art progression charts that go from "godly" to "ungodly" in a few months, and i've seen ones that go from "bleh" to "still bleh" in a few years, and honestly what's the likelihood that my uncreative autistic ass ends up in the first category

+and honestly i'm not sure if i even actually *want* to art surely if i did want to i would've tried harder maybe i just wanna be mad

 # in conclusion